Steve Harrick

 Stephen Harrick (December 26, 1896 – December 7, 1988) was an American football, baseball, and wrestling coach.
-He served as the head football coach at West Virginia University Institute of Technology—known as New River State College until 1941—from 1935 to 1946, compiling a record of 34–39–1.
+He served as the head football coach at the West Virginia University Institute of Technology (formerly known as the New River State College until 1941) from 1935 to 1946, compiling a record of 34–39–1.
 Harrick was also the head baseball coach at West Virginia University, tallying a mark of 334–160.

-Harrick died on December 7, 1988, Morgantown, West Virginia, following a brief illness.
+Harrick died on December 7, 1988 in Morgantown, West Virginia, following a brief illness.